 Leadership skills are developed through the following activities: Athletics, Student Government, Spelling Bee, Geography Bee, National Junior Honor Society, Science Fair Projects, Ambassador Program, Cheerleading, and Theatrical Productions and Programs.

 Chef Jacquelyn Compton and staff from The Pizzeria provide lunches Monday through Thursdays for PreK3-8th grade students.
-Students are exposed to a culturally rich cuisine – there are no fryers in our kitchen!
 Pizza is served every Friday by 8th grade parents and students.
-The proceeds from Pizza Friday support graduation expenses and an 8th grade class trip to Dallas each May.
-Each Spring, students are given an opportunity with work with Chef Paul by choosing the menu for specific months.
+The proceeds from Pizza Friday support graduation expenses and an 8th grade class trip each May.

 High Schools our Graduates Typically Attend